-Fig. 1 shows the $\Delta\phi$ -angle integrated binding energy spectrum of adamantane, which was constructed by plotting the number of true coincidence events as a function of $E{\text{bind}}$ .
-Vertical bars indicate the ionization energies reported in the PES studies.
-To extract contributions from each ionization band, a deconvolution procedure was used.
-In the procedure a Gaussian curve was assumed for each band, whose energy-position and width were determined from the instrumental energy resolution and the Franck-Condon width estimated from the high energy resolution PES study reported by Boschi et al. The deconvoluted curves are shown in Fig. 1 as dashed curves and their sum as a solid curve.
-A similar fitting procedure was applied to a series of binding energy spectra at each $\Delta \phi$ .
+FIG. 1.
+Momentum-space integrated (e, 2e) outer-valence ionization spectrum of adamantane.
+The red curve is obtained by summing the Gaussian curves used to deconvolute ionization intensities.
+The fitting parameters for these Gaussian curves were estimated from a previous PES study.
+12 from the high energy resolution PES study reported by Boschi $et\,al.^{12}$ The deconvoluted curves are shown in Fig. 1 as dashed curves and their sum as a solid curve.
+A similar fitting procedure was applied to a series of binding energy spectra at each $\Delta\phi$.
 Then experimental momentum profiles of the individual ionization bands were produced by plotting the area under the corresponding Gaussian curve against the momentum value.
-For making a comparison with theory, the 4a1 momentum profile was height normalized to the HAQM calculation at p = 0.18 a. u.
+For making a comparison with theory, the $4a_1$ momentum profile was height normalized to the HAQM calculation at p=0.18 a.u.
 The scaling factor thus obtained was subsequently applied to the individual results so that all the experimental momentum profiles share a common intensity scale.